frederic-perez/AmE-dictionary/data/dictionary.md

 __holistic__ _adj_ :nine::m: __1__ Based on the idea that you should take care of your whole body and mind, rather than just treating a part of the body that is ill. _A holistic approach to cancer._ __2__ Thinking about the whole of something, and not just dealing with particular aspects. _A holistic approach to the region’s development._
 __holler__ _v_ :eight: __1__ To yell or shout. _Hooting and hollering is encouraged._ __2__ _informal_ To complain. _What was he hollering about?_
 __hollow__ _n_ :three::hammer: _A church in a small hollow in Kentucky._ _The hills and hollows of Appalachia._
+__hollow-point bullet__ _n_
 __holloware bullion__
-__holly__ _n_ :three::astonished::pencil2: /ˈhɒlɪ/ [The plant that is thought to be responsible for the association of the colors red and green with Christmas] Evergreen shrub especially used for decoration at Christmas, mid-15c., earlier _holin_ (mid-12c.). :es: acebo
+__holly__ _n_ :four::astonished::pencil2: /ˈhɒlɪ/ [The plant that is thought to be responsible for the association of the colors red and green with Christmas] Evergreen shrub especially used for decoration at Christmas, mid-15c., earlier _holin_ (mid-12c.). _Holly plants are still common during Christmas today, and it is hard to miss their bright green leaves and red berries._ :es: acebo
 __Hollywood__ _n_ :mega: /ˈhɒlɪˌwʊd/
 __holm__ _n_ __1__ Short for holm oak. _Holm-oak stands._
 __Holy Ghost__ _n_ :two::hammer: